Daniel M. Johnson1, Stefan Mayr2, Sabine Rosner3 Kathy Steppe4

 The AE method has been used for the construction of hydraulic vulnerability curves of isolated wood material (Kikuta et al. 2003).
 AE sensors are attached to samples and are intermittently weighed while collecting AE data.
 Relative water loss is measured in parallel samples as they dry (Rosner et al. 2006) or in small samples along with water potential using screen-cage psychrometers (Wolkerstorfer et al. 2012).
 Once the relationship between relative water content and water potential has been established, the weights of the AE samples can be converted into water potentials for the construction of the vulnerability curve.
 Attaching the sensor to wood samples also requires stripping the bark, which can damage xylem and allow for dehydration, and may explain the discrepancies between AE and percent loss of conductivity observed in well-hydrated samples with few embolisms (Mayr & Rosner 2011).

-Recently, AE and visual analyses on isolated sapwood specimen were also used to study the cavitation process in single tracheids (Mayr et al. 2014, Ponomarenko et al. 2014).
+Visual and AE analyses on isolated sapwood specimen were also used to study the cavitation process in single tracheids (Mayr et al. 2014, Ponomarenko et al. 2014).

 AE analyses during freeze-thaw stress

 Sensors attached to freezing branches revealed AE activity predominantly on freezing but not on thawing, which is in contradiction to the “thaw expansion hypothesis” (Mayr and Sperry 2010).
 Experiments demonstrated a close link between drought and freezing stress (Mayr et al. 2007, Zublasing and Mayr 2007, Charrier et al. 2014b).
 For AE analyses it has to be considered that acoustic properties change when water turns into ice.
-However, this may be used to detect ice formation (Charrier et al. 2014a).
+However, this may be used to detect ice formation (Charrier et al. 2014a, Lintunen et al. 2020).

 Notes and troubleshooting tips